 1/4 teaspoon fresh ground black pepper

 Add the tomatoes, tomato paste, halved onion, garlic, olive oil, bay leaf, red pepper flakes and the basil sprig to a slow cooker.
-Stir then add salt to taste — we use between 1 teaspoon and 2 teaspoons of kosher salt, depending on the tomatoes.
+Stir then add salt to taste — we use between 1/2 teaspoon and 1 teaspoon of salt, depending on the tomatoes.
 It will be cold, but you will get a good idea of whether or not the sauce is well seasoned.

 Cover and cook on LOW for 6 hours or on HIGH for 3 hours.
 Remove the onion, bay leaf and basil sprig.
 Taste then add additional salt as needed.